openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/03-implement-planning-solution.md

 ### Planning Score

 The next thing we need to add is the `PlanningScore`.
 In this knapsack problem we have 2 score types: a _hard score_ and a _soft score_.
-In OptaPlanner, a broken hard score defines an infeasible solution.
-In our knapsack application this is for example the case when the total weight of the selected ingots is higher than the maximum weight of the knapsack.
+In OptaPlanner, a broken hard score defines an _infeasible solution_.
+In our knapsack application, this is for example the case when the total weight of the selected ingots is higher than the maximum weight of the knapsack.
 The soft score is the score that we want to optimize.
 In this example, this is the total value of the selected ingots, as we want to have a solution with the highest possible values.

 We add a `HardSoftScore` attribute to the planning solution class and add an `@PlanningScore` annotation to this attribute: